c-scale-community/workflow-coastal-hydrowaq/notebooks/README.md

 ## getting the above to run on an openstack virtual machine in the cloud

 1. Navigate to the OpenStack environment of your virtual machine cloud provider
-2. On the left hand side, click on `Security Groups`
+2. On the left hand side, click on `Network/Security Groups`
 3. Click `Create Security Group` and in the pop-up window give your security group a name and click `Create Security Group`
 4. On the next page click `Add Rule` and do the following: \
     a.
 For `Rule`, select `Custom TCP Rule` \